StrikingLoo/strikingloo.github.io/wiki/money-and-banking.md

 This equation describes and fits the interest rates set by central banks outside of anomalous (crisis) times.
 It was developed mostly as a descriptive tool, but it became normative in the '80s.
 The last two terms are sort of 'error correction' terms, in that they represent the Fed's targets.

-The first part is the **Fisher Effect**: the idea that the nominal interest rate is the real interest rate (ro) plus expected inflation (pi<sup>e</sup>).
+The first part is the **Fischer Effect**: the idea that the nominal interest rate is the real interest rate (ro) plus expected inflation (pi<sup>e</sup>).
 The markets adjust interest rates to match their expectations of inflation.

 The other parts are the way the Fed has to correct against what the market will do on its own.
 To lean against the wind so to speak.
 These two terms, with weight coefficients, are one corresponding to how much higher inflation is than the target, and one to how much lower output is than full employment.